-Drew Pearce begins his sixth season with the UAlbany baseball program in 2014, serving his second season as associate head coach and fourth as recruiting coordinator.
+Drew Pearce begins his seventh season with the UAlbany baseball program in 2015, serving his third season as associate head coach and fifth as recruiting coordinator.
 Pearce works primarily with the Great Danes' pitching staff.
 His duties also include fundraising, team travel, practice planning, and academic support.

 Pearce played a key role in putting together UAlbany’s 2013-14 incoming class that was recognized as the top recruiting class in the Northeast Region by Baseball America.
 Right-handed pitcher Stephen Woods highlighted the group, opting to attend UAlbany after the Tampa Bay Rays selected him in the sixth round of the 2013 MLB Draft.

 In addition, Pearce was instrumental in the success of UAlbany’s recent Major League Baseball Draft picks – left-handed pitcher Sean Lucas and right-hander Dave Kubiak.
 Lucas was chosen in the 25th round of the Major League Baseball Draft by the Cincinnati Reds in 2012, marking the highest draft choice from the program since 2002, and the eighth player in UAlbany history to be selected.
 A year prior, Kubiak was named the UAlbany Male Athlete of the Year and was chosen by the Tampa Bay Rays in the 36th round of the 2011 MLB Draft.

 Under Pearce’s direction in 2013, hurlers Austin Chase and Kasceim Graham earned second team all-conference honors, while right-handed pitcher Ryan Stinar was selected to the all-rookie squad.
 Pearce’s staff helped the Great Danes to a No. 3 seed in the America East Tournament with a 16-14 overall conference record.